svorkoetter/MusicRack/README.md

 # MusicRack - A Digital Sheet Music Display System

-MusicRack is a simple yet flexible digital sheet music display system for Linux (including Raspbian on the Raspberry Pi platform), Mac OS/X, and Windows computers.
+MusicRack is a simple yet flexible digital sheet music display system developed for the Raspberry Pi, which can also be built on other Linux systems, and probably Mac and Windows too.
 The main application is implemented in Lazarus/FreePascal, and the image processing engine used to prepare music for display is written in C.
-MusicRack is distributed as source code under the terms of the GNU General Public License.

 ![MusicRack running on a Raspberry Pi on top of a Hammond organ](DocImg/photo.jpg)